 As the first major art-importing country to ratify the Convention, the U.S. signed into law the Convention on Cultural Property Implementation Act (CCPIA) in 1983, enabling the U.S. government to enter into emergency and bilateral agreements, or Memoranda of Understanding (MOU) to restrict the importation of specified objects that are in danger of being looted from archaeological sites.
-Click here for more information about each bilateral agreement with the U.S.

 For more information about CPAC, please visit the U.S. State Department International Cultural Property Protection web site.

 WHAT DOES SAFE DO?

 Aside from raising awareness, SAFE has testified on behalf of foreign countries seeking to enter into bilateral agreements with the U.S. to restrict importation of antiquities.
 We also submitted the results of our advocacy campaigns created to engage members of the public in the protection of everyone’s heritage.